csc7/PP2_CI/README.md

 <br><br>

-9. As a returning user, I want to have a reference website with a summury of types and functions of wavelets so I do not need to look for them and/or check in different websites.
+9. As a returning user, I want to have a reference website with a summary of types and functions of wavelets, so I do not need to look for them and/or check in different websites.

 | FEATURE | ACTION | EXPECTED RESULT | ACTUAL RESULT |
 | --- | --- | --- | --- |